CamdenBibro/claim-assist/README.md

 Solution: Instead of sending claim data to API with packaged blackbox solution, we deploy local models with llama.cpp infrastructure and selected models based on desired complexity and GGUF model file.

-We simulate tool calling functionality through a RAG-based system by first scraping each item through BeautifulSoup on eBay and Selenium on Facebook Marketplace and Google Shopping.
+We simulate tool calling functionality through a RAG-based system by first scraping each item through BeautifulSoup on eBay and Selenium on Facebook Marketplace and Google Shopping and sending those results to selected model to do inference reasonings.

 ---